Chemaclass/php-best-practices/team-work/estimations.md

 The most basic and least complex kind of task.
 Is usually achievable in less than a day by one person without consulting others or doing any kind of investigation.
-That change must be strait forward.
+That change must be straight forward.

 **example:** Changing a few simple lines of code in few files.